Scotchester/jellybeans/_posts/2017-03-29-laffy-taffy-jelly-beans.md

 I'll just bullet-point this:

 - Too small overall, with some bad outliers in size
-- Too flat in overall shape; surfaces aren't very mooth
+- Too flat in overall shape; surfaces aren't very smooth
 - No dimple
 - Too many double beans
 - No redeeming qualities in this category